AimeCesaireM/CRC/README.md

 # CRC
-Applying CRCs to perform error detection
+Applying CRCs to perform error detection in a simulated network